Lifehouse (rock opera): The Lifehouse concept

 The plan was for the Who to take over the Young Vic theatre with a regular audience, develop the new material on stage and allow the communal activity to influence the songs and performances.
 Individuals would emerge from the audience and find a role in the music and the film.
 When the concerts became strong enough, they would be filmed along with other peripheral activity from the theater.
 A storyline would evolve alongside the music.
 Although the finished film was to have many fictitious and scripted elements, the concert footage was to be authentic, and would provide the driving force for the whole production.

-Townshend went wild, working out a complex scenario whereby a personal profile of each concertgoer would be compiled, from the individual’s astrological chart to his hobbies, even physical appearance.
-All the characteristics would then be fed into a computer at the same moment, leading to one musical note culminating in mass nirvana that Townshend dubbed ‘a kind of celestial cacophony.’
+Townshend imagined a complex scenario whereby a personal profile of each concertgoer would be compiled, from the individual's astrological chart to his hobbies, even physical appearance.
+All the characteristics would then be fed into a computer at the same moment, leading to one musical note culminating in mass nirvana that Townshend dubbed 'a kind of celestial cacophony.'
 This philosophy was based on the writings of Inayat Khan, a Sufi master musician who espoused the theory that matter produces heat, light, and sound in the form of unique vibrations.
 Taking the idea one step further, making music, which was composed of vibrations, was the pervading force of all life.
 Elevating its purpose to the highest level, music represented the path to restoration, the search for the one perfect universal note, which once sounded would bring harmony to the entire world.
-Despite Townshend’s grandiose plans, the project had its problems.
-The theater had its own schedule of drama productions, and wasn’t available on a regular nightly schedule that Townshend insisted was necessary for the band to sustain a "euphoric level" of performance.
-Townshend: "The fatal flaw…was getting obsessed with trying to make a fantasy a reality rather than letting the film speak for itself."
-Eventually Townshend had to let go of Lifehouse for his own sake.
+Despite Townshend's grandiose plans, the project had its problems.
+The theater had its own schedule of drama productions, and was not available on a regular nightly schedule that Townshend insisted was necessary for the band to sustain a "euphoric level" of performance.
+Townshend: "The fatal flaw...was getting obsessed with trying to make a fantasy a reality rather than letting the film speak for itself."
+Eventually, Townshend had to let go of Lifehouse for his own sake.